vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 {% endhighlight %}

 Once your application has processed the authorization (such as the user has successfully logged in), you must then make a POST request to the provided sync_url with the signature and your user's uid.
-For more information about the user uid.
+You'll learn more about user's UID in the User Provisioning section below.

 Once registered you may proceed below.